-When your child starts at St Leonard's, you will be asked to provide consent for the school to create a G Suite for Education account.
+When your child starts at St Leonard's, you will be asked to provide consent for the school to create a school managed Google Workspace for Education account for them.

-With the services of Vitalize IT (Google Education Specialists), we are able to provide a modified version of the core G Suite tools specific to primary education.
+With the services of Vitalize IT (Google Education Specialists), we are able to provide a modified version of the core Google Workspace tools specific to primary education.
 Our pupil accounts have been created with a particular set of age reflecting security settings, to provide a secure learning intranet for both pupils and staff.

-Work created in G Suite at school is saved to Google Cloud.
+Work created in Google Workspace tools, at school, is saved to Google Cloud.
 By logging in at home, using the same login as at school, your child can share with you projects they have been working on, or complete homework assignments set in Google Classroom.

-Children can access their G Suite for Education account and associated tools, including Classroom, on any device that has an internet connection and web browser e.g. PC, laptop, Macbook, iPad, tablet, mobile phone etc.
+Children can access their Google Workspace for Education account and associated tools, including Classroom, on any device that has an internet connection and web browser e.g. PC, laptop, Macbook, iPad, tablet, mobile phone etc.

-Please be aware, however, that if you do not consent for your child/children to have a G Suite account it will mean that they will not be able to use the school’s Chromebooks and may be restricted from accessing some lessons based on using these G Suite tools and a large part of the Computing curriculum.
+Please be aware, however, that if you do not consent for your child/children to have a Google Workspace for Education account, it will mean that they will not be able to use the school’s Chromebooks and may be restricted from accessing some lessons based on using these Google Workspace tools and a large part of the Computing curriculum.
 They may also have to utilise alternative, possibly less secure, applications if home/school learning is required.

 Pupils need to know:

 Pupils will follow our school policies for appropriate use when using Internet based services like Web 2.0 applications & Google Apps.
-These services are considered an extension of the school’s network to which the rules in the ICT Acceptable Use Policy Agreement, they sign on entry into St Leonard's, apply.
+These services are considered an extension of the school’s network, to which the rules in the Pupil ICT Acceptable Use Policy (AUP) and Google Classroom Pupil Use Agreement (signed and agreed on entry into St Leonard's) apply.